Wander Lairson Costa

 log_task_prefix("enqueue", p->comm, p->pid, p->tgid, cpu);

-Then there’s the kernel itself changing under you.
+Then there is the kernel itself changing under you.
 Data structures evolve.
-Fields move around or disappear entirely.
-The cpu field in struct task_struct?
-Gone in modern kernels.
-Build fails.
-Great.
+Fields move or disappear entirely.
+The cpu field in struct task_struct was removed in recent kernels.

-This is where BPF CO-RE saves your life.
-You define legacy struct variants, use bpf_core_field_exists() to check at runtime what’s actually there, and adapt.
-Try the modern location first, fall back to the legacy field if needed.
+This is where BPF CO-RE becomes essential.
+You define legacy struct variants, use bpf_core_field_exists() to check at runtime what fields exist, and adapt accordingly:

 struct task_struct___legacy {